Europe

 Cultural relations

 2. On the other hand, Hungary also started to accept Japanese students in 1966.
-In 2013, the Hungarian government founded the Stipendium Hungaricum Scholarship Programme for 100 Japanese students per academic year, based on the memorandum between the Ministry of Education, Culture, Sports, Science and Technology of Japan and the Ministry of Human Resources of Hungary.
+In 2013, the Hungarian government founded the Stipendium Hungaricum Scholarship Programme for 100 Japanese students per academic year, based on the memorandum between the Ministry of Education, Culture, Sports, Science and Technology of Japan and the then Ministry of Human Resources of Hungary.

 3. The Office of the Japan Foundation opened in Budapest in 1991.
 By that, the cultural exchanges between Japan and Hungary have expanded and the highly good relationships in the cultural fields have been maintained.